If you have ever hatched chicken eggs, then you’re hooked, right? You can’t just do it once.

 - Marans.
 These are a good choice because people love the beautiful dark brown eggs they produce.

 - Guineas.
-These can be a high demand breed because of their awesome ability as eat ticks and keep the bugs to a minimum.
+These can be a high-demand breed because of their awesome ability to eat ticks and keep the bugs to a minimum.